cogent3/cogent3/doc/app/app_cookbook/sample-min-len.rst

     loader = get_app("load_unaligned", moltype="dna", format="fasta")
     aln = loader("data/SCA1-cds.fasta")
     aln

 Remove sequences shorter than a minimum length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating the ``min_length`` app, providing a positional argument specifying the minimum length, allows us to filter an alignment, removing sequences which do not satisfy our threshold.
+Creating the ``min_length`` app and providing a positional argument specifying the minimum length allows us to filter an alignment, removing sequences which do not satisfy our threshold.

-For instance, we can remove sequences from the globin alignment which are shorter then 50 amino acids long.
+For instance, we can remove sequences from the globin alignment which are shorter then 240 amino acids long.

 .. jupyter-execute::
     :raises: